3MFConsortium/spec_securecontent/3MF Secure Content.md

 | consumerindex | **ST\_ResourceIndex** | required | | Zero-based index to the \<customer> element containing the keys to decrypt the resource file |
 | @anyAttribute | | | | |

 The \<decryptright> element under a \<resourcedata> element contains the consumer specific information to decrypt the content file for a specific consumer.
-Each \<decryptright> element contains the Date Encryption Key (DEK) encrypted with the consumer's public Key Encryption Key (KEK).
+Each \<decryptright> element contains the Data Encryption Key (DEK) encrypted with the consumer's public Key Encryption Key (KEK).

 **consumerindex** - Index to the \<consumer> element in the Key Store to select the Customer to which the decryption key is targeted.